 First, Twitter is more effective when you know which audiences to target.
 General statistics are useful, of course, but it’s also important to know who follows your type of product.
 Somehow, you need to cut through the noise, and that’s where user analysis tools are most useful.

-If you’d like an analytics provider that also give actionable insights, Audiense is a great option.
+If you’d like an analytics provider that also gives actionable insights, Audiense is a great option.
 While some programs give you the numbers without telling you what to do with them, Audisense lets you have it all.
 With a clear activity dashboard that lets you manage campaigns at a glance, the application is easy to use.
 But Audisenses’ strength is by far the analytics.
-They’ll give you a comprehensive view of who is looking at, and interacting with, your Twitter feed.
+They’ll give you a comprehensive view of who is looking at and interacting with your Twitter feed.
 This gives you an idea of who you need to work harder to reach, or if your actual audience is meeting its target.
-Who knows, you might even discover a hidden constituency.
-Audisense is a Twitter specialist but offers analytics for other platforms as well.
+Who knows?
+You might even discover a hidden constituency.
+Audisense is a Twitter specialist, but offers analytics for other platforms, as well.

-Pricing: limited-feature plans are free, with paid plans starting at $79 per month.
+Pricing: limited-feature plans for this Twitter tool are free, with paid plans starting at $79 per month.

-For those needing a Twitter engagement tool geared to small business owners, Commun.it is a tool to consider.
+For those needing a Twitter engagement tool geared toward small business owners, Commun.it is a tool to consider.
 More than just an analytics service, Commun.it also helps you automate and maximize your Twitter presence.
 In other words, it isn’t enough to simply know how your account is performing, because you can improve it with careful management.
 Get mentioned?
 Commun.it knows and will record the event in your Inbox.
 They’ll tell you about who is following you, and who won’t reciprocate if you follow them.
 Another feature is information on when people read your posts, which allows you to optimize your audience with timely posting.
-Too bad it’s only for Twitter accounts.
+Scheduling tweets can help you make sure you maintain engagement and follower counts.
+Too bad it’s only for Twitter accounts!